 The requirements for men and women transferring into the Unitarian Universalist (UU) ministry, or applying for plural standing, are essentially the same as for other candidates.
 While transfer candidates can be assured that a Master of Divinity degree from an accredited theological school will be acceptable as academic background, additional work in the areas of Unitarian Universalist history, polity, traditions and religious education is expected.
 The core curriculum listed previously outlines the areas of knowledge and competency that are expected.

 In addition, a clear demonstration of motivation and commitment to Unitarian Universalism must be expressed through participation in a local congregation and in area UU Ministers Association (UUMA) meetings and/or district meetings.
 (A minimum of 2 years involvement is expected by the Ministerial Fellowship Committee (MFC).)
 In many cases, successful completion of a CPE program and an internship or supervised ministry in a Unitarian Universalist congregation is also required.
-All transfer and plural standing candidates must be approved by a Regional Sub-Committee on Candidacy, complete the required reading list, participate in an approved career assessment program, and must meet with the MFC.
+All transfer and plural standing candidates must sign a consent form allowing for the release of information from the previous/other denomination, provide

 - Official record of standing from previous/other denominational affiliation;

 - Two letters of reference, one from a minister in good standing with previous denomination, and one from a denominational official attesting to the candidate's good standing (current or at time of termination.)

 The MFC requires two years active involvement in a congregation.
 The following represent different ways to address this requirement.
 The more you can do the better!

 - attend our General Assembly each June;

 - attend your local Unitarian Universalist Association (UUA) District Assembly;